dausenm/eventeny_app/README.md

     - I would research backend hosting providers more extensively upfront.
 After starting on InfinityFree (which blocked remote database API access), I migrated to Railway, which was better but introduced its own limitations — particularly, lack of SQL schema support, manual table management, and no ability to drop columns.
 This limited my ability to fully automate database migrations and schema updates.
 In a real production scenario, I would prioritize a more flexible managed backend (such as Supabase, PlanetScale, or Firebase) that provides better developer experience, stronger admin tooling, and more reliable database manipulation.

 - If this project was larger scale, I probably would have used Bloc for state management.
-  - Bloc seems to be more robust for more complex state management, and it seems like it would scale more efficiently
+  - Bloc seems to be more robust for more complex state management, and it seems like it would scale more efficiently.

 - Separate code more cleanly
   - While this project is far ahead of my other projects in terms of organization, I think there are some instances where abstraction and separation of concerns could be stepped up.
 One example of this is my event_details_screen.dart file, which has a lot going on.